-13. DISCIPLINE
+12. DISCIPLINE

-- 13.1 Where there is a finding of harassment based on a prohibited ground of discrimination or sexual harassment by a member of the University community, the responsible officer for the respondent will decide on appropriate discipline. - 13.2 Where the respondent is covered by a collective agreement with a bargaining unit, any discipline will be imposed consistent with the terms of that agreement. - 13.3 Where the respondent is a student, the responsible officer will, after taking all the circumstances of the case into consideration make a recommendation regarding discipline to the President.
-At that point, the provisions of the University's applicable policy with regard to student discipline will apply. - 13.4 If the respondent is not covered by either section 13.2 or 13.3 of this policy, the responsible officer will create an analogous process, including a right of appeal. - 13.5 Each party will be informed of the final decision.
-The final decision will be placed in the appropriate personnel file or student file of the party found to have violated the policy.
+- 12.1 Where there is a finding of discrimination or harassment by a member of the University community, the responsible officer for the respondent will decide on appropriate discipline. - 12.2 Where the respondent is covered by a collective agreement with a bargaining unit, any discipline will be imposed consistent with the terms of that agreement. - 12.3 Where the respondent is a student, the responsible officer will, after taking all the circumstances of the case into consideration make a recommendation regarding discipline to the President.
+At that point, the provisions of the University's applicable policy with regard to student discipline will apply. - 12.4 If the respondent is not covered by either section 12.2 or 12.3 of this policy, the responsible officer will create an analogous process.